nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/modeler-tips-tricks/README.md

-# Designer Tips and Tricks
+# Modeler Tips and Tricks

 ## Table Of Content